NIEM/NIEM-Releases/README.md

 - Moved nc:PleaCategoryCodeType to the Justice domain (#24)
 - Moved additional Justice-specific types from Core to Justice (#79)
 - Moved j:ItemMakeAbstract to Core (#95)
+- Moved nc:EffectiveDate from screening augmentation to nc:PersonNameType (#96)
 - Updated inconsistent code set folder paths, file names, and target namespaces (#58)
 - Updated country and state element class terms (#67)
 - Used nc:CountryType instead of custom substitution groups for citizenship and nationality elements (#93)